MicrosoftDocs/windows-iotcore-docs/windows-iotcore/learn-about-hardware/SuggestedBoards.md

 ## Microsoft-enabled SoCs
 Microsoft works alongside Broadcom, Intel, and Qualcomm to verify support for Windows 10 IoT Core on several of the silicon vendors' SoC.
 These IoT Core-powered SoCs are used in hundreds of different devices that you can use to prototype and commercialize your idea with.

+> [!IMPORTANT]
+> You must create your own images and not use Microsoft-provided images if you plan to make your device publicly available and commercialized.

 | Broadcom | Intel | Qualcomm | NXP (coming soon) |
 |----------|-------|----------|-----|
 | BCM2837  | [Intel® Joule™](https://software.intel.com/en-us/iot/hardware/joule) | [Snapdragon 212 (APQ8009)](https://www.qualcomm.com/products/snapdragon/processors/212) | [i.MX 6QuadPlus](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR9XpjGK4S5xLp4jJORm7749UQVg4STc5UlcyR0ozWkkzUDYzMjI2RjhHVC4u) |